Events

 Method Signatures

-: Returns the direction of the clicked face.getEntity()
+: Returns the direction of the clicked face.getTargetedFace()

-: Returns the player of the event, may be null.getItem()
+: Returns the player of the event, may be null.getEntity()

-: Returns the item stack used to start the fire.isStrong()
+: Returns the item stack used to start the fire.getItem()

-: Returns true if the event is strong
+: Returns true if the event is strong.isStrong()

 Example